 A: We did for quite a long time but have found that term doesn't do the Flux EM1 justice.
-Gas scooters/mopeds are used very differently than the Flux EM1, typically looked at as just a small motorcycle.
-The Flux EM1 is a vehicle built for small communities, great for commuting and getting around town.
+Gas scooters/mopeds are used very differently than the Flux EM1.
+They are typically looked at as just a small motorcycle, focused on the individual experience.
+The Flux EM1 is a vehicle built for communities, great for commuting and getting around town.
 It’s different.
-Actually, so much so that our long term strategy is to change our name to Flux Motors.

 Q: What about riding in the winter in the northern states?

 A: Originally, we were quite concerned with winter operation but years of experience have shown that the impact is quite small.
 We have found that the greatest concern in winter is snow and road condition, not temperature.
 We can't recommend riding any two-wheeled vehicle in snow, but with clear roads we have a number of clients that ride twelve months a year.